FMSoftCN/hibox/README.md

 # hiBox

-hiBox is C utilities library for HybridOS.
-It is derived from libubox of OpenWRT.
+hiBox is a utilities library for HybridOS in C language.
+It is derived from libubox of OpenWRT, and integrats json-c (MIT licensed) and other utilities from open source community.

 - [Introduction](#introduction)
 - [Current Status](#current-status)